LSleutsky/ipv4-geolocation/README.md

 ## Docker

-For easier local development, the below script runs a _Docker_ instance by creating and building an image of the app and starting a container:
+If _Docker_ is installed on the local machine where this repo is cloned, then for easier local development, the below script handles everything for you to get up and running:

 ```bash
 yarn start:local